fredcaixeta/rag_system_vector_db/README.md

    - **Model Selection:**
      - Choice of embedding model - opensource provider - low CPU necessity
-     - Choice of LLM - using groq as proxy and its RESTAPI was necessary due to the 1000+ characters added to the context of the LLM
+     - Choice of LLM - using groq as proxy and its RESTAPI was necessary due to the 1000+ characters added to the context of the LLM.
+Important to create fast dozens of tests and fast evaluations - not relying on local performance.
    - **Data Processing:**
      - Document parsing - with PdfReader python library
      - Chunking strategy - separating into chunks the days of the diary